Damir94/100-Days-Of-Devops/day-13/k8s-replicationcontroller/README.md

 NAME                       DESIRED   CURRENT   READY   AGE nginx-replicationcontroller   3         3         3      ...
 ```
-4. Check the Pod Status
+4. Check the Pod Status.
 Verify that all pods created by the ReplicationController are running:
 ```bash
 kubectl get pods -l app=nginx_app